 Deadline: 2021

-Summary: The Commission has launched an enhanced EU biodiversity governance framework to enable coherent implementation, progress monitoring and review of the EU Biodiversity Strategy for 2030.
-The EU Biodiversity Platform, the main expert group for the coordinated implementation of the Strategy, was launched in early 2022 with a strengthened mandate and membership, as well as mechanisms to engage better with the knowledge community and interact with Commission groups in other policy areas.
-A transparent mechanism for progress monitoring has been set up with a public actions tracker.
-A targets dashboard is being set up to show progress to each EU Biodiversity Target, with a set of indicators under development as a basis for corrective action if necessary.
-The aim is to encourage co-responsibility by relevant actors in meeting the biodiversity commitments, as well as forge better links with relevant processes in other policy areas and across governance levels.
-Capacity building support is available to the Member States under several EU instruments, including the Technical Support Instrument (TSI), Peer-to-Peer, the GreenAssist initiative and others.
+Summary: The Commission has put in place measures to strengthen EU biodiversity governance to enable coherent implementation, progress monitoring and review of the EU Biodiversity Strategy for 2030.
+The EU Biodiversity Platform, the main expert group for the coordinated implementation of the Strategy, was launched in early 2022 with a strengthened mandate and renewed membership, as well as improved mechanisms to engage with the knowledge community and interact with Commission groups in other policy areas.
+Online progress tracking tools have been set up including (i) the biodiversity action tracker presenting progress in the implementation of the Strategy's actions, and (ii) a dashboard with a set of indicators to show progress to each EU biodiversity target (under development).
+The actions under the Strategy are being implemented in a joint effort across Commission services, which are also responsible for the updating of the action tracker.
+Capacity building support is available to authorities in the Member States under several EU instruments, including the Technical Support Instrument (TSI), TAIEX Peer 2 Peer, GreenAssist and others.
+See also actions 79-81 on strengthening knowledge governance.

 Links: